Taldom: Administrative and municipal status

 Within the framework of administrative divisions, it is, together with three urban-type settlements (Severny, Verbilki, and Zaprudnya) and a number of rural localities, incorporated as the town of oblast significance of Taldom.
 As a municipal division, the town of Taldom, together with the same localities, is incorporated as Taldom Urban Okrug.

 Administrative and municipal history

 Until 2018, Taldom was the center of Taldomsky District.
 As part of the reform of the administrative and municipal division of Moscow Oblast, Taldomsky District was abolished, and its territory, including the urban-type settlements of Severny, Verbilki, and Zaprudnya, and a number of rural localities, was subordinated to the town of Taldom, which at the same time was elevated to the town of oblast significance.
 As a municipal division, Taldomsky Municipal District was abolished, and the same territory was incorporated as Taldom Urban Okrug.
 The formal denomination of the area is since 2018 the town of oblast significance of Taldom with added territory.

 Taldom transmitter

-Taldom transmitter, the most powerful broadcasting station in the world, is located in the vicinity of Taldom.
+Taldom transmitter (переда́тчик Та́лдом) is a large facility for longwave and shortwave broadcasting near Taldom.
+It transmits on two longwave frequencies, on 153 kHz with 300 kW and on 261 kHz with a power of 2500 kW.
+The latter is, according to the World Radio TV Handbook's listings, the most powerful broadcasting station in the world.
+There are two longwave transmissions aerial systems: a single 257 m mast radiator for 153 kHz and a ring antenna system consisting of five masts arranged in a circle around a 275 metre high guyed mast for 261 kHz.
+The latter antenna delivers good skywave suppression.
+The shortwave antenna system consists of several masts arranged in a row which are interconnected by cables at various heights.